THE IRAQI SERIES, DAY 10 & 11

 LOCALS AT FREEDOM SQUARE

-If someone were to ask what is the best experience when travelling, its always about the locals…every time!
-And in Baghdad there is no better place to meet locals than Freedom Square.
+The best travel experience is always about the locals.
+Freedom Square in Baghdad is the best place to meet locals.
 As a tourist you don’t even need to do anything, park yourself in the middle and enjoy the locals come up and chat to you, we even got chatting to a local drunk who claimed to be from New York, his accent was pretty spot on so I could believe it!

 NIGHT OUT

-When you are looking a beer in Baghdad there is only one place to go and that’s the 12th floor of the Palestine Hotel.
-Actually, that’s not true, the only place to go is the D Lounge as the P Hotel has some of the nosiest music (I’m getting old) and strongest shisha I have ever had!
+For a beer in Baghdad, go to the 12th floor of the Palestine Hotel.
+Actually, the D Lounge is better, as the P Hotel has noisy music and strong shisha.
 There were times I thought I would have to get carried out.

-Coming into the grounds of the hotel is like visiting a different world, everyone comes in expensive cars, are glammed up and obviously very keen to spend most of their night smoking and drinking.
+The hotel grounds feel like another world, with everyone in expensive cars, dressed up, and eager to smoke and drink all night.
 It’s a part of Baghdad that’s worth seeing!

 TODAY’S YOUTUBE VIDEOS